-Maggie Stone, PhD
+Maggie McCandless, PhD

 Maggie earned her PhD in 2014 and has the distinction of being the first to graduate from our doctoral applied sociology program.
 Upon graduating, Maggie took a faculty position at Marshall University in West Virginia in the Department of Sociology and Anthropology, and she now works at the Home of Innocence here in Louisville.